chamley/UFC/README.md

 Hi.
 This is my personal project where I hope to aggregate all available data in the world about mma in the UFC league.
+The principle ingestion systems are orchestrated Lambdas.
+The chosen architecture is a data lakehouse.

 <h3>Stack</h3>